Greymouth High School: History

 In 1923, the Greymouth District High School, once part of the old Grey Main School, and various technical classes in the borough amalgamated.
 As the District expanded, so did the school and in 1968 the roll number was 725.

 The original brick building was an L-shaped block consisting of six classrooms.
 Located in the southern part of town, the site in 1922 was covered in thick bush and drainage of the ground proved an early problem.

 The first director of the school was Mr J. Hutton, M.A. and in 1923 there were 10 staff.

 In the first year, Greymouth High School offered classes for Third, Fourth and Fifth Forms, commercial (two) and engineering.
 Evening classes were held in academic, commercial and trades subjects.
 There were 210 day-school pupils.

 A library was established during the first year of operation, but as the number of classrooms was inadequate, it became a typing room and the books were housed in a classroom until more recent years.

 Twelve prefects were appointed from 1923 and the school was divided into four tribes.
 This assisted in the organisation of sporting activities.
 A school cadet corps flourished in 1923 and a camera and dramatic club were established in 1924.
-The Māwhera Gazzette, the school's magazine, was first published in 1924.
+The Māwhera Gazette, the school's magazine, was first published in 1924.

-The school experienced declining rolls during the late 1980s and early 1990s but numbers began to built again and in 1993 the school roll numbered 650 with 40 staff.
+The school experienced declining rolls during the late 1980s and early 1990s but numbers began to build again and in 1993 the school roll numbered 650 with 40 staff.